StuartCHAN/neural-qa/templates_generator/README.md

 python questions_generate_main.py --dbo_class=Person
 ```

 then the program will automatically make a directory `Bank\DBresourses\$dbo_class`that we call the templates bank under the `neural-qa\data\` path.
-In the folder, eache fetched entity will get its own folder containing its article text file, the structure look like:
+In the folder, each fetched entity will get its folder containing its article text file, the structure looks like:

 ```bash
 neural-qa\data\Bank\DBresourses\$dbo_class